 America’s Most Endangered Mammal

 Mountain caribou are the most endangered mammal in the country.
-At last count, only 12 caribou remain in the Selkirk Mountains between Sandpoint, ID, and Nelson, BC.
-We’re on the brink of losing this herd forever.
+Over the last 20 years, the population in the United States has plummeted.
+At last count, only 3 caribou remain in the Selkirk Mountains between Sandpoint, ID, and Nelson, British Columbia.
+There are other populations of mountain caribou remaining in British Columbia, but these populations are dwindling as well due to habitat fragmentation and associate impacts.
+We’re on the brink of losing this subspecies forever.

 Emergency efforts are underway to save the herd from disappearing altogether.
-The Kootenai and Kalispell Tribes are constructing a maternal pen where pregnant females and calves will be held until the calves reach an age where they can successfully defend themselves in the wild.
-During the summer of 2018, ICL will recruit volunteers to aid in the collection of arboreal lichens that will be used to feed caribou during penning.
+One option is to transplant some caribou from other populations into Idaho, but this is controversial as no population has “surplus” caribou.
+If this strategy is still an option, the Kootenai and Kalispel Tribes have constructed a maternal pen where pregnant females and calves can be held until the calves reach an age where they can successfully defend themselves in the wild.
+During the summer of 2018, ICL stands ready to recruit volunteers to aid in the collection of arboreal lichens that will be used to feed caribou during penning.